Leprosy: Discovery and scientific progress

 Literary attestation of leprosy is unclear because of the ambiguity of many early sources, including the Indian Atharvaveda and Kausika Sutra, the Egyptian Ebers Papyrus, and the Hebrew Bible's various sections regarding signs of impurity (tzaraath).
 Leprotic symptoms are attested in the Indian doctor Sushruta's Compendium, originally dating to c.
-600 BC but only surviving in emended texts no earlier than the 5th century BC.
+600 BC but only surviving in emended texts no earlier than the fifth century BC.
 Symptoms consistent with leprosy were possibly described by Hippocrates in 460 BC.
 However, Hansen's disease probably did not exist in Greece or the Middle East before the Common Era.
 In 1846, Francis Adams produced The Seven Books of Paulus Aegineta which included a commentary on all medical and surgical knowledge and descriptions and remedies to do with leprosy from the Romans, Greeks, and Arabs.

 The first known causative agent of leprosy, M. leprae, was discovered by Gerhard Armauer Hansen in Norway in 1873, making it one of the first species of pathogenic bacteria to be identified.
 Leprosy was once believed to have been absent from the Americas before the age of Discovery and the arrival of Europeans.
 In 2008, a different causative agent for leprosy, Mycobacterium lepromatosis was discovered.
 DNA studies have revealed that this pathogen exists primarily in the Americas and was already present before Europeans arrived.

 It is believed that it did not exist in Polynesia until the middle of the 19th century.

 Treatment

+Leprosy was once believed to be highly contagious and was treated with mercury.
 Chaulmoogra tree oil was used topically to manage Hansen's disease for centuries.
 Chaulmoogra oil could not be taken orally without causing nausea or injected without forming an abscess.
-Leprosy was once believed to be highly contagious and was treated with mercury, as was syphilis, which was first described in 1530.
-Many early cases thought to be leprosy could actually have been syphilis.
-In 1915, Alice Ball, the first black woman to graduate from the University of Hawaiʻi with a master's in chemistry, discovered how to make the oil water-soluble.
-This technique led to marked improvements in patients with Hansen's disease who were treated in Hawaiʻi.
+In 1915, Alice Ball discovered how to make the oil water-soluble, which produced marked improvements in patients with Hansen's disease.

 The first effective drug (promin) became available in the 1940s.
 In the 1950s, dapsone was introduced.
 The search for further effective antileprosy drugs led to the use of clofazimine and rifampicin in the 1960s and 1970s.
 Later, Indian scientist Shantaram Yawalkar and his colleagues formulated a combined therapy using rifampicin and dapsone, intended to mitigate bacterial resistance.
 Combining all three drugs was first recommended by the WHO in 1981.
 These three drugs are still used in the standard MDT regimens.
 Resistance has developed to initial treatment.
 Until the introduction of MDT in the early 1980s, leprosy could not be diagnosed and treated successfully within the community.

 The importance of the nasal mucosa in the transmission of M. leprae was recognized as early as 1898 by Schäffer, particularly the ulcerated mucosa.
 The mechanism of plantar ulceration in leprosy and its treatment was first described by Ernest W. Price.